autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ### What is ProSolo?
 ProSolo is a unique style of autocross that combines drag racing and traditional autocross.
 Two cars start side-by-side on mirror-image courses, launching from a drag-style Christmas tree.
 Drivers race against the clock, and the best times from each course are combined to determine the winner.
 The head-to-head aspect adds excitement and a different challenge to the sport.
 There is also typically a bracket competition at the end of the event in which cars from different classes are released at different times, based on their ProSolo Index.

+### Do I need insurance for Autocross?
+Most automotive insurance policies will have very specific wording around NOT covering timed or competitive events.
+That means, [if you were to have an accident](/2022/autocross-accident-why-you-need-autocross-insurance/), you most likely would not have coverage for your vehicle.
+You might consider getting coverage that is specific to the sport of autocross, we'll have more information about that.

 ## 10. Useful Links